sandersn/sandersn.github.io/reviews-hp-reverb-vr.md

 Pretty anaemic.
 I stopped paying attention for 3 years and there have been a trickle of popular new games in that time.
 Looking at the top games on Steam, they're largely the same as 3-4 years ago.

-Facebook has is in the process of pivoting away from VR to AI.
+Facebook is in the process of pivoting away from VR to AI.
 VR has real advantages for some things, but I think it's going to be dormant for a while until somebody makes good AR hardware, at which point VR will come along for the ride in domains where it makes sense.

 Over the last 6 months, I've played 3 full games: COMPOUND, Psychonauts and Half-Life Alyx; a few VR ports like Skyrim, plus nice updates for the same old games I've had since 2016: Subnautica, Elite Dangerous and Obduction.
 Oh, and 2-3 new games that are basically tech demos or low-budget prototypes: Boneworks, Into the Radius.
 Interesting, but not actually fun to play.

 The easiest way to summarise all this is: Skyrim VR is the best "new" game I played.
 It's the same game, but a new experience in VR.
 VR is a real advance in videogames.
 There are two genuinely new, genuinely good interactions: aiming and grabbing.
 That plus head-tracking and stereography makes it about as big as the switch to from 2D to 3D games.
-The problem is that current 3D games are highly polished and VR is expensive,complex and uncomfortable, so there's not enough reason to switch.
+The problem is that current 3D games are highly polished and VR is expensive, complex and uncomfortable, so there's not enough reason to switch.

 ## Addendum: Comparison to Apple Vision